Hey there 👋

 In early 2017, AMD released its Ryzen processors.
 Those were the first generation processors on their new architecture they called Zen.

-The second generation Ryzen processors (Zen 2) in 2019 was a big leap forward.
+The second generation Ryzen processors (Zen 2) in 2019 were a big leap forward.
 Third generation Ryzen processors (Zen 3) in 2020 finally took the gaming crown away from Intel.

 By 2020, recommending Intel over AMD for most PC builds was genuinely hard to justify.